Almost all the common techniques for propagating your katsura tree will work.

 How to layer katsura

 - Cross a branch across the top of the pot and anchor it down with a metal hoop.
-Make sure several leaf nodes are covered.
+Make sure several leaf nodes reach into the pot.
 If need be, arch the branch down into the pot.

-- Fill the pot with a mix of garden soil and soil mix, heaping it all the way to cover the branch with about 4 inches of soil (10 cm).
+- After that, fill the pot with a mix of garden soil and soil mix, heaping it all the way to cover the branch with about 4 inches of soil (10 cm).

 - Load the soil down with a couple larger rocks.
 Make sure any rain flows into the pot and not out of it, though.